Laptop vs. Tablet: Which Device is Right for You?

-If you enjoy sitting on the couch, outside or at Starbucks as you work or play on the computer, there are two main transportable options that you are probably considering: laptops and tablets.
+If you enjoy sitting on the couch, outside or at a coffee shop as you work or play on the computer, there are two main transportable options that you are probably considering: laptops and tablets.
 But which one is the right choice for you?

-With more flexibility and portability than desktops, laptops feature a traditional keyboard on the bottom and screen on top and fold closed for easy travel.
-Most form factors feature a traditional operating system, such as Windows or iOS, along with endless configurations of inputs, outputs, DVD rives, memory storage space, processor speeds and more.
+With more flexibility and portability than desktops, laptops feature a traditional keyboard on the bottom and screen on top.
+They fold closed for easy travel.
+Most form factors feature a traditional operating system, such as Windows or iOS, along with endless configurations of inputs, outputs, DVD drives, memory, storage space, processor speeds and more.

 What is the Main Purpose of the Device?

-The first thing to consider when choosing a new laptop or tablet computer is the main purpose for which the computing device will be used.
+The first consideration when choosing a new laptop or tablet is the main purpose for which the computing device will be used.

-Will you be using the device as a home work station?
-Working from home involves dedication and attention to detail, as well as a lot of software.
-From videoconferencing applications to webcams to word processing tools, your device will need to handle all the apps you need to get the job done right.
-The device will also require a long battery life or fast charging, plus a fan to keep the device cool if it is being used all day.
-In addition, you will want something ergonomically friendly if you need to type for long periods.
+Will you be using the device as a home workstation?
+Working from home involves dedication and attention to detail, as well as a high quantity of software.
+From videoconferencing applications to webcams to word processing tools, your device will need to handle all the apps effectively and efficiently.
+The device will also require a long battery life or fast charging capability, plus a fan to keep the device cool if it is being used all day.
+In addition, you will want an ergonomically-friendly computer if you need to type for long periods.

 Pros and Cons of a Laptop

 Consider the pros and cons of a laptop — the personal computer that you can tote around.